Penny dreadful: Subject matter

 In 1838, Robin Hood featured in a series of penny dreadfuls titled Robin Hood and Little John: or, The Merry Men of Sherwood Forest, which sparked the beginning of the mass circulation of Robin Hood stories.
-Other serials were thinly-disguised plagiarisms of popular contemporary literature.
+Other serials were thinly disguised plagiarisms of popular contemporary literature.
 The publisher Edward Lloyd, for instance, published numerous hugely successful penny serials derived from the works of Charles Dickens, such as Oliver Twiss and Nickelas Nicklebery.

-The illustration which featured at the start of each issue was an integral part of the dreadfuls’ appeal, often acting as a teaser for future installments.
-As one reader said, “You see’s an engraving of a man hung up, burning over a fire, and some [would] go mad if they couldn’t learn… all about him.”
-No wonder one publisher’s rallying cry to his illustrators was “more blood – much more blood!”
+The illustration which featured at the start of each issue was an integral part of the dreadfuls' appeal, often acting as a teaser for future installments.
+As one reader said, "You see's an engraving of a man hung up, burning over a fire, and some [would] go mad if they couldn't learn ... all about him."
+One publisher's rallying cry to his illustrators was "more blood – much more blood!"

 Working class boys who could not afford a penny each week often formed clubs that would share the cost, passing the flimsy booklets from reader to reader.
 Other enterprising youngsters would collect several consecutive parts then rent the volume out to friends.
 In 1866, Boys of England was introduced as a new type of publication, an eight-page magazine that featured serial stories as well as articles and shorts of interest.
-Numerous competitors quickly followed, with such titles as Boys' Leisure Hour, Boys' Standard, Young Men of Great Britain, etc. As the price and quality of other types of fiction works were the same, these also fell under the general definition of penny dreadfuls.
+Numerous competitors quickly followed, including Boys' Leisure Hour, Boys' Standard, and Young Men of Great Britain (a short lived companion to Boys of England).
+As the price and quality of other types of fiction works were the same, these also fell under the general definition of penny dreadfuls.

 Appearing in the 1860s, American dime novels were edited and rewritten for a British audience.
 These appeared in booklet form, such as the Boy's First Rate Pocket Library.
 Frank Reade, Buffalo Bill, and Deadwood Dick were all popular with the penny dreadful audience.